gitmachtl/scripts/cardano/mainnet/README.md

 1. Generate the owner stake/payment combo with ```./03a_genStakingPaymentAddr.sh owner```
 1. Attach the newly created payment and staking address into your offlineTransfer.json for later usage on the Online-Machine<br>```./01_workOffline.sh attach owner.payment.addr```<br>```./01_workOffline.sh attach owner.staking.addr```
-1. Generate the the owner stakeaddress registration transaction and pay the fees with smallwallet1<br>```./03b_regStakingAddrCert.sh owner.staking smallwallet1```
+1. Generate the owner stakeaddress registration transaction and pay the fees with smallwallet1<br>```./03b_regStakingAddrCert.sh owner.staking smallwallet1```
 1. Generate the keys for your coreNode
    1. ```./04a_genNodeKeys.sh mypool```
    1. ```./04b_genVRFKeys.sh mypool```